StupidHackathonAMS/geolize.css/readme.md

 How do I use it?
 ------
+With Bower:

+`bower install geolize.css`

+This will also include all images and a test.html file.

+Don't wanna use a package manager?
 Download geolize.css and include it in your HTML like this:

 `<link rel="stylesheet" type="text/css" href="geolize.css">`

 We've included some image presets to make your site look even MORE awesome.
-If you want to use those too, make sure to download the `img` folder too!
+If you want to use those too, make sure use bower.